seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part1.md

 Splitting the integral at $r=1$, using $g(r)=O(r^2)$ near zero and rapid decay at infinity, makes this bound uniform in $s$ and $\eta$.
 Thus $Z$ is bounded on the whole closed strip.

-To prove the interior bound, map the strip to the upper half-plane and invoke the Poisson formula there.
+To prove the interior bound, map the strip to the upper half plane and invoke the Poisson principle there.
 The conformal map is

 $$
 \Phi(z) = \exp\left(\frac{\pi(z + i\lambda)}{2\lambda}\right)